Dom Speakman

-Dominic Speakman (born 22 March 1994) is a former rugby league footballer who most recently played for Dewsbury Rams in the Betfred Championship.
+Dominic Speakman (born 22 March 1994) is a former English professional rugby league player.

 He previously played for St Helens in the Super League.
 Speakman also played for the Rochdale Hornets and the North Wales Crusaders in the third tier, and the Barrow Raiders, Dewsbury Rams and the Widnes Vikings in the Championship.

 Career

 His début Super League match was on his 19th birthday in the game against the Salford.

 He signed for Barrow Raiders in November 2013.
 The former England Under 16 and Under 18 International also appeared seven times for the Rochdale Hornets on Dual-Registration during 2013.
 In 2014, Speakman made 18 appearances for the Barrow Raiders before a loan move to the North Wales Crusaders.
 Speakman has since emigrated to Australia.
 In September 2022, Speakman announced his retirement from Rugby league after 6 years.